tuxnoob/tuxnoob.com/_posts/2025-04-15-AWS-ECS-Cost-Optimization-Migrate-Fargate-to-EC2.md

 _Image by [Arief JR](https://linkedin.com/in/arief-jr)_

-Today I will share my experience about how to cost optimize with AWS ECS and EC2, and how to use Terraform to automate the process.
+Today I will share my experience about how to cost optimize with AWS ECS and EC2, and use Terraform to automate the process.
 AWS ECS is a powerful service for container orchestration, AWS ECS provide two type of instance, EC2 and Fargate.
 The fargate is a serverless service, currently the company where i working is using fargate.

 AWS ECS with fargate is very good option for have large service (microservice) without provision, configure, or manage the underlying EC2 instance.